 It happens every day.
-Business owners are losing control of their websites because they are too trusting and not asking the right questions.
+Business owners and nonprofit organizations are losing control of their websites because they are too trusting and not asking the right questions.

 Hiring a web partner is an important decision.
 You should make sure that before you allow someone to handle your online presence – they are open and honest and care about your business.